From Perfection to Progress: Strategies for Leaders to Thrive (Perfectionism Series 2/3)

 · Context.
 If you reflect on how a problem which is similar to yours was solved in an entirely different context, surprising insights may emerge.

-11. Toggle.
+11. Toggle between the Balcony and the Dance Floor.
 Move between the big-picture and day-to-day execution to broaden your view.
 As you are completing the day-to-day work, can you easily connect the work to the mission and vision?
 Do you know the why behind the small decisions?
-Similarly, in those conceptual meetings, can you move from the 1,000 feet view to the 100 to understand the next steps and road map that will allow you to ascend?
+Similarly, in those conceptual meetings, can you move from the 1,000-foot view to the 100 to understand the next steps and roadmap that will allow you to ascend?
 Can you take a broad idea and create a plan with metrics and benchmarks while keeping the WHY top of mind?

-2. Carve out prep time before your meetings.
+2. Prepare deliberately before key meetings.
 It can be too easy for us to feel like we will wing the meeting, but it is more powerful when we are deliberate.
 Block out 30 minutes on your calendar before essential meetings so you have time to collect your thoughts, and arrange and package your ideas into a coherent vision and direction.
 That shows strategic thinking when you are capable of synthesizing information and articulating knowledge concisely and compellingly.
 You can take the same approach in emails, when you are talking about completing work, you can offer the WHY behind the work and connect it to the mission and vision.

 Having strategic thinking skills is essential for all people in the organization to develop because you can better deal with uncertainty and complexity.
 A common mistake for leaders as they rise through the ranks is that they stay in operational or execution mode and are not doing enough of the strategy work to get to the next phase of their careers.
 Using any of these frameworks can not only help you advance but also strengthen your contributions to your team and organization.